Does Medicare Cover Vision?

 Medicare Part C (Medicare Advantage)

 Medicare Advantage plans offer a range of vision benefits, from no additional vision coverage to fully covering exams, glasses, contact lenses, and more.
-Each plan’s coverage and costs will be detailed in its Summary of Benefits, a document you can review when researching plans and which an insurance agent should carefully explain to you before enrolling you into a plan.
+Each plan’s coverage and costs will be detailed in its Summary of Benefits, a document you can review when researching plans and which a licensed insurance agent should carefully explain to you before enrolling you into a plan.

 You have a yearly opportunity to enroll in Medicare Advantage plans during the Annual Enrollment Period (AEP) from October 15 – December 7, so you may be able to find a plan with an increase or decrease in vision benefits for each year as needed.